What Makes a Job "High-Risk" in the Eyes of Insurers?

 - Work environment: Remote, offshore, or international locations increase risk.

-- Safety training & certifications: OSHA certifications, union membership, and documented safety records can help lower your risk classification.
+- Safety training and certifications: OSHA certifications, union membership, and documented safety records can help lower your risk classification.

 - Employer safety protocols: Insurers want to know whether your employer enforces protective equipment and follows industry safety standards.